Cervator/KubicArk/README.md

 ## Instructions

 Initial creation of a Kubernetes cluster is beyond the scope of this guide, but The Terasology Foundation's setup (used by the author here) can be reviewed at https://github.com/MovingBlocks/Logistics - although that covers a lot more than the sort of basic cluster setup you'd need for ARK.
+It includes credential setup to connect to a Kubernetes cluster as well as a GCP bucket to store backups online.

 Realistically even hosting ARK in a Kubernetes cluster is somewhat overly nerdy and expensive, unless you're bored, have a reason to nerd out, and/or may need to support a larger number of players to where paying per-slot on a typical game host would actually end up more costly.
 Although at that point a bare metal or simple VM server would probably still be easier and cheaper! :-)

-To do it the nerdy way: Use the included scripts which will work against an `ark` namespace
+To do it the nerdy way: Use the included scripts which will work against an `ark` namespace - execute these while in a context where credentials for Kubernetes (and in the case of backups also one for GCP Storage) are present

 * `./create-ns-and-auth.sh` would create the `ark` namespace and the auth setup (service user, role, and role binding) - just needed once
 * `./start-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)